-It’s possible to verify whether the ParaView Connector is properly installed by running ParaView, going to Tools > Manage Plugins, and making sure the Omniverse Connector plugin is loaded.
+It’s possible to verify whether the ParaView Connector is properly installed by running ParaView by navigating to ‘Tools->Manage Plugins’, and making sure the Omniverse Connector plugin is loaded.

 Test the connector using the ParaView ‘wavelet’ source¶

 This section will walk through a very simple example using one of ParaView’s built-in data sources to demonstrate the connector in action.
 The steps outlined below assume that the connector plugin is installed, enabled, and configured to output to a desired location (on a Omniverse Nucleus server or otherwise).

-The Omniverse render view is the view which synchronizes with the Omniverse server.
+The Omniverse Connector render view is the view which synchronizes with the Omniverse server.
 If you do not want your local view changes to propagate to Omniverse, simply use another view in ParaView instead.
 Remember that the default view when ParaView starts up is a regular render view which does not output to USD or communicate with Omniverse at all.